robvdl/mojito/README.md

 to get started and write apps with Mojito.
-You don't need to bring in other libraries like unrolled/render in order to render template responses for example and then add another library on top of that to handle Pongo templates, this is something I felt should be built into the Mojito framework itself to make things easier and reduce the number of dependencies required.
+You don't need to bring in other libraries like unrolled/render in order to render template responses for example and then add another library on top of that to handle Pongo templates, this is something I felt should be built into the Mojito framework itself.

 Unlike Negroni, that DOES make Mojito a framework, Negroni is mostly just a middleware stack but still requires other components to make it a framework.